-- In the kids program we use popular children's songs, folk songs, nursery rhymes and songs from popular cartoons.
-The goal is to kind of trick kids into learning musical concepts by teaching them songs using those concepts.
-The specific songs are not listed in the schedule since we try to change it each week according to students' requests.
+- In the kids program we use popular pop songs, children's songs, folk songs and theme songs from popular movies, tv and video games.
+The goal is to kind of trick kids into learning important musical skills by teaching them their favorite songs using those skills.

-- Our non-linear lessons are not dependent on each other, so any student can begin any week.
-While we’ve taught about 100 live lessons so far, every Monday (beginner lesson day) we assume everyone attending that lesson is a very beginner.
-So each week we take a topic our students have requested and break it down to teach it at all three levels: beginner, intermediate, and advanced.
-We keep the last 2-3 months of lessons in the archives so students can go back and watch, but as we get repeated requests for lessons we’ve done recently, we record and store those separately so they can be accessed at any time as an addition to the archives.
+- Now!
+Our non-linear lessons are not dependent on each other, so any student can begin any week.
+While we’ve taught hundreds of live lessons so far, in every beginner lesson we assume everyone attending that lesson is a very beginner.
+So each topic gets broken down and taught it at all three levels: beginner, intermediate, and advanced.
+We keep hundreds of lessons in the archives so students can go back and watch, but as we get repeated requests for lessons we’ve done recently.
 In the end, the topics we cover are dependent on student interaction.
 Some students prefer to sit back and wait to see what the topics are and practice that.
 Others are very active in requesting topics and submitting videos of themselves to get personal feedback.
 Since these video lessons are live with an actual teacher, you control how much help you get.

 Do I need a webcam?